×

 The further we go without repenting and turning to God, the more wrath is in store for us.

-Although our merciful God is always seeking to restore each of us, including “O man” who judges others, the reality is that we deserve the same judgment.
-Sadly, it is typical for us to be quick to judge others and slow to repent.
-We can always repent of our prideful condescension toward others, receive forgiveness for our pride, and replace it with humble obedience.
-But when we do not, we instead are “storing up wrath” in the day of God’s judgment.
+Although our merciful God is always seeking to restore each of us, including “every one of you who passes judgement” (v 1), the reality is that we all deserve the same judgment.
+Sadly, it is typical for us to be quick to judge others and slow to see our own faults.
+Thankfully we always have the opportunity to repent of our prideful condescension toward others, receive forgiveness for our pride, and replace it with humble obedience.
+But when we do not, we instead are storing up wrath in the day of wrath and revelation of the righteous judgment of God (v 5).

 Biblical Text